avajs/ava/docs/01-writing-tests.md

 `test.beforeEach()` registers a hook to be run before each test in your test file.
 Similarly `test.afterEach()` registers a hook to be run after each test.
 Use `test.afterEach.always()` to register an after hook that is called even if other test hooks, or the test itself, fail.

+`test.afterEachFailedTest()` registers a hook, which is run after each failed test.
+If a test is executed successfully, this hook is skipped.

 If a test is skipped with the `.skip` modifier, the respective `.beforeEach()`, `.afterEach()` and `.afterEach.always()` hooks are not run.
 Likewise, if all tests in a test file are skipped `.before()`, `.after()` and `.after.always()` hooks for the file are not run.

 Like `test()` these methods take an optional title and an implementation function.
 The title is shown if your hook fails to execute.
 The implementation is called with an [execution object](./02-execution-context.md).
 You can use assertions in your hooks.
 You can also pass a [macro function](#reusing-test-logic-through-macros) and additional arguments.